VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 > problem in the future of migrating from one event store to another.

-> Evolution is key here; for example one could show how implementing
+> Evolution is key here; for example, one could show how implementing
 > event sourcing allows you to get rid of those tedious data migrations,
 > and even allows you to build reports from the past.
 > Tom Janssens - CQRS Advisors Mail List

 The team implemented the basic event store using Windows Azure table storage.
-If you are hosting your application in Windows Azure you could also consider using Windows Azure blobs or SQL Azure to store your events.
+If you are hosting your application in Windows Azure, you could also consider using Windows Azure blobs or SQL Azure to store your events.